 How to SEO with these results

 Sort the Impressions high to low to see which of your keyword phrases are most popular.
 If you have keywords with a high number of impressions but few clicks and CTR, then you’ll want to optimize those.

 This is where I think Google falls short.
 You cannot click on a keyword to see which page is ranking for that phrase.

 So instead, search the keyword on Google using this search format:

 site:www.[yoursite].com search term

-Your results will show your top blog that ranks for that search term.
-Optimize that page for the search term!
+Your results will show your top blog posts that rank for that search term.
+Optimize those pages for the search term!

 Follow steps one through four above to improve your post’s SEO.
 The main concern here is that we are adding value to the post to include the new keywords and NOT removing or replacing words that the post is already ranking for.